mahee96/RecyclerViewTest/README.md

 Sample RecyclerView implementation (Vertical Scroll List)

-This RecyclerView has a custom RecyclerView.Adapter which is used to create the Views that will be displayed, via ViewHolder (custom RecyclerView.ViewHolder)
+This RecyclerView has a custom RecyclerView.Adapter which is used to create the Views(that are displayed on screen), via ViewHolder
+(custom RecyclerView.ViewHolder)

-    custom ViewHolder creates the Child ViewGroup from xml Template(implicit Inflation) or an explicit creation using LayoutInflator with java code.
+    custom ViewHolder creates the Child ViewGroup from xml Template(implicit Inflation) or an explicit inflation using LayoutInflator with java code.

 Working: